marcdotson/asc-training/README.md

     title: "Research Assistant Training"
     format: gfm
     params:
-      year: 2019
+      name: "Analytics"
-      data: "year_2019.rds"
+      data: "analytics_data.rds"
     ---

 Parameter values can then be referenced in the report (including code blocks) using the parameter name as a list.
-For example, reference `params$year` within an R code block to print the year specified as a parameter or load the data specified as a parameter by referencing `data <- read_rds(params$data)` within an R code block.
+For example, reference `params$name` within an R code block to print the year specified as a parameter or load the data specified as a parameter by referencing `data <- read_rds(params$data)` within an R code block.